Live Books@Baker Zoom event: TUESDAY, June 15, 2021; 3:30 – 4:30 p.m. ET

 Many of us are so busy, it can be tough to step off the daily merry-go-round, put our smartphones, laptops, and to-do lists aside, and find quiet time to reflect on our lives.
 Yet reflection gives us a chance to pause and figure out what really matters, especially when wrestling with a difficult decision personally or professionally.
 So says Harvard Business School Professor Joseph Badaracco, who studied classic works and interviewed more than 100 managers in 15 countries to learn how busy people find time for reflection.
 Based on his book Step Back: How to Bring the Art of Reflection into Your Busy Life, Professor Badaracco will share practical advice for making time in the “cracks and crevices” of our everyday lives to reflect, and help us make better decisions.

-Hosted by Books@Baker and HBS Connects, this live Zoom event is free and open to the greater Harvard community.
+Hosted by Books@Baker and HBS Connects, this live Zoom event was free and open to the greater Harvard community.

 Tuesday, October 6, 2020